-Proposition 65 requires businesses to inform Californians about exposures to chemicals that are listed by the State of California as known to cause cancer, birth defects or other reproductive harm.
-There are over 900 different chemicals listed under Proposition 65 and more chemicals are listed by the State of California each year.
-These chemicals may be in the products you purchase, or you may be exposed to them at home, at the workplace or within the environment.
-Proposition 65 enables Californians to make informed purchasing decisions about products that can expose you to these chemicals even in minute or trace amounts.
-California's Proposition 65 is a California only law.
+Proposition 65 requires businesses to inform Californians about exposures to chemicals that are known to cause cancer, birth defects or other reproductive harm.
+These chemicals may be in the products you purchase, or they may be exposed to you at home, at the workplace or within the environment.
+Proposition 65 enables Californians to make informed decisions about their exposures to these chemicals.